|

 This friction-like impedance to electric current is called resistance.

-establish
+to establish

 Ohm's Law

-Experiments show that the ratio of the voltage V across a
+Experiments show that the ratio of the voltage V

 certain

-resistor to the current I flowing through it is a constant.
+resistor to the current I that gets

 |